Have you ever heard of serviced apartments?

 Size

-Despite the small size, they usually come with a bed, sofa, TV, kitchen appliances, air conditioner, and washing machine.
+Despite the small size, these rooms usually come with a bed, sofa, TV, kitchen appliances, air conditioner, and washing machine.
+Two people can live comfortably in these rooms.

 The bigger the size, the higher the rates and the better the facilities, services, and amenities.